 Dispute involving a commercial real estate lease that contained an exclusivity provision negotiated by a doctor tenant.
 Doctor tenant argued that, pursuant to the negotiated exclusivity provision in the lease, the landlord could not lease space on the ground floor to an urgent care facility.
 He alleged significant damages based upon the interference it would have with his medical practice.

-Dispute about a house in Santa Monica Canyon being improperly sold at a significantly discounted price.
-Plaintiff was the past owner of the property who sued the buyers claiming that the sale was fraudulent and without proper notice.
-Plaintiff alleged more than $1 million in damages.
+Dispute involving the sale of a house in Santa Monica canyon by the bank.
+Prior owner of the house sued the buyers alleging that it involved a fraudulent sale without proper notice.
+The plaintiff alleged more than $1 million in damages.

 Dispute involving the issue of whether an easement should be granted, and for what price, to a land-locked property in Topanga Canyon from a non-profit organization owning adjacent property.
 The non-profit organization was designed to preserve the natural habitat in the canyon and they were concerned with the use, sub-division and building of structures on the property.

 Property line dispute in which plaintiff sued neighbor defendants for removing expensive and mature trees from plaintiff’s property and subsequently building a wall on plaintiff’s property.
 Defendants claimed that they were remodeling their house and that the removal was accidental because they believed that the trees and wall were on defendants’ property.

 Property line dispute involving neighboring property owners in Mandeville Canyon.
 Plaintiff sued defendants alleging that defendants owed plaintiff money for improperly using plaintiff’s property for a garage, parking, pool equipment and fountain equipment.